backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Performance.md

 - Great for database connections, HTTP clients, SDK clients, etc.
 - The *execution context is maintained for some time* in anticipation of another Lambda function invocation
 - The next function invocation can **re-use** the *context to execution time and save time in initialising connections objects*.
-- The execution context includes the `/tmp` directory which can be *shared across invocations*.
+- **The execution context includes the `/tmp` directory which can be *shared* across invocations**.
+	- This is great if you have to download file for each invocation.
 	- If your Lambda function needs to *download a big file to work*
 	- If your Lambda function needs *disk space to perform operations*
 	- Max size is **512MB**